roaet/wafflehaus/wafflehaus/dns_filter/README.rst

 Example Negative Testing Config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Will never pass the filter through so you can see how your service reacts when
+Will always reject the request so you can see how your service reacts when
 a request is filtered::

     [filter:dns_filter]